neuralmagic/neural-magic-vllm/examples/production_monitoring/README.md

 Click `Save & Test`.
 You should get a green check saying "Successfully queried the Prometheus API.".

-#### Dashboard Loading from json
+#### Dashboard Setup - Importing from json

-Dashboards can be loaded from `json` config files.
+Dashboards can be imported from `json` config files.
 Navigate to [`http://localhost:3000/dashboard/import`](http://localhost:3000/dashboard/import), upload `vllm-metrics-overview.json` for overview metrics, and select the `prometheus` datasource.